lumeland/lume.land/plugins/multilanguage.md

 ### Sitemap

-The [Sitemap plugin](./sitemap.md) is compatible with this plugin, so the generated sitemap will contain the translated versions of the pages.
+The [Sitemap plugin](./sitemap.md) is compatible with this plugin, which means the generated sitemap will contain the translated versions of the pages.

 ### x-default links

 This plugin supports the
 [`x-default` value for unmatches languages](https://developers.google.com/search/docs/specialty/international/localized-versions#xdefault).
-This option is useful to specify a fallback page for users whose language settings don't match any of your site's localized version.
+This option is useful when you need to specify a fallback page for users whose language settings don't match any of your site's localized version.

 - You can link to a language selector page.
 - Or to any of the translated version of the current page.

-To generate a `x-default` link, create the `unmatchedLangUrl` value in your front matter:
+To generate a `x-default` link, set a value for `unmatchedLangUrl` in your front matter:

 ```yml